ubcchemecar/beginners-tutorial/tutorial-github.md

 1. In the main page of your fork, click on the pull request button
 2. Click the green 'Create Pull Request' button
 3. Type in a title and click the green 'Create Pull Request' button again.
+4. Once we have merged your propose changes, you will see the list of Contributors updated in this repository.

+**Final Note:** Always sync your fork before proposing any changes to our projects to prevent or minimize conflicts.

+# Further Reading
+- Read the Learn Enough Git Tutorial: https://www.learnenough.com/git-tutorial

 # Contributors
 * Siang - Dec 28th 2016